agbowlin/lib-json/readme.md

 `lib-json` is a JavaScript library for working with JavaScript objects.
-Primarily this library supports the serialization and deserialization of JavaScript objects to and from various text formats.
+Primarily this library supports the serialization and deserialization of JavaScript objects to and from various text-based formats.

 This library contains additional functions to search within and modify JavaScript objects.